Topological Amenability of Semihypergroups: Introduction

 \section{Introduction}

 The study of (topological) amenability on a given category of objects, have been one of the fundamental areas of research in abstract harmonic analysis.
 As a result, an extensive research has been carried out on different equivalent criteria and consequences exhibited by (topological) left/right amenable groups, semigroups and hypergroups (see \cite{ MI, DA, JP, SK, WO2, WO0} for details).
-This article extends the concept of topological amenability to the broader class of (semitopological) semihypergroups, and attains several characterizations of the same in terms of certain stationary, ergodic, operator algebraic and hereditary properties exhibited by the corresponding measure algebras.
+This article extends the concept of topological amenability to the broader class of (semitopological) semihypergroups, and attains several characterizations of the same in terms of certain stationary, ergodic, Banach algebraic and hereditary properties exhibited by the corresponding measure algebras.
+In addition, given a convolution of complex Radon measures on the underlying space, we explore the interplay between the restriction of convolution and convolution of restrictions on certain subsets, to eventually provide an estimate on how far apart these measures can be in terms of total variation.

-A semihypergroup is essentially a locally compact space, where the space of complex radon measures admits a certain associative convolution-algebra.
-Of course, as the name suggests, one can regard a semihypergroup as a generalization of a locally compact semigroup, where the product of two points is a compact set, rather than a single point.
+A semihypergroup is essentially a locally compact space, where the space of complex Radon measures admits a certain associative convolution-algebra.
+Of course, as the name suggests, one can regard a semihypergroup as a natural extension to the classical theory of locally compact semigroups, where the product of two points is a compact set, rather than a single point.
 The study of (semi)hypergroups was initiated by Dunkl \cite{DU}, Jewett \cite{JE} and Spector \cite{SP} independently around 1970's and has seen substantial progress since then, as intriguing connections to natural structures arising from different fields of mathematics are being discovered till date \cite{BH}.

 Other than locally compact semigroups, groups and hypergroups, some important examples of semihypergroups include certain coset spaces, homogeneous spaces and certain orbit spaces arising in different areas of research such as Lie groups, dynamical systems, topological graph theory and partial differential equations, to name a few (see \cite{CB1, BH, JE} for examples explaining why these spaces fail to even have a hypergroup structure).
 The intrinsically different nature of the convolution algebra (and hence of the subsequent topology) when compared to the natural convolution of measures on a locally compact semigroup, prevents the existing classical results of semigroup theory from extending readily to this broader class of objects.
 We have organized the article as the following.